Back to School Kurt Vonnegut and Education

 0

 The Vonnegut Youth Writing Centers mirror the college writing center model—promoting responsibility, self-discovery, relationship-building, and holistic writing growth.
-Students receive one-on-one assistance from writing tutors with a diverse range of writing tasks, whether related to academic writing, college applications, job placement, civic advocacy, or creative fulfillment.
+High school students receive one-on-one assistance, and writing tutors support a diverse range of writing tasks, including academic writing, college applications, job placement, civic advocacy, and creative self-expression.

 Young poets and storytellers have the opportunity to participate in after-school writing clubs, with a focus on social justice and empowerment.
 Creative work from our students at Shortridge High School, Kurt Vonnegut’s alma mater, is published in Reverberations, which exists as both an online zine and an annual print journal.

-KVML host specialized writing workshops for young writers of different age groups throughout the year—at KVML, virtual, and on-site with our community partners.
-These Vonnegut-centered sessions—led by authors, teachers, and community partners—serve to demonstrate the relevance and vitality of the literary legend’s work today.
+KVML hosts specialized writing workshops for young writers of different age groups throughout the year—at KVML, virtual, and on-site with our community partners.
+In these workshops, authors, teachers and community partners encourage young people to engage in community and free expression, reflecting values that Kurt Vonnegut championed and that are an important part of his legacy.

 Locations